Table of Contents

 Maternal obesity during pregnancy -> increased body fat in childhood -> longer-term health issues

 This is very important, because it implies that maternal obesity during pregnancy does not mean the negative health effects are inevitable.
 Rather, it makes the negative health effects more likely by increasing the risks of childhood obesity and excess body fat.
-Thus, if we can prevent or successfully treat childhood obesity then there may not be many long-term negative health effects at all.
+This is further supported by a 2023 SR/MA that found offspring of fathers with overweight or obesity had similar BMIs to offspring of mothers with overweight or obesity, implying the intrauterine environment is less relevant.(Zhang, 2023) Thus, if we can prevent or successfully treat childhood obesity then there may not be many long-term negative health effects at all.
 In Lesson 8 I further discuss the impact of childhood obesity on future health and the benefit of treating this to reduce adult health risks.

 Physiologic changes in pregnancy and in the offspring due to maternal obesity